gitjps/getting_started_with_serverless/Readme.md

 # Getting Started with Serverless

-This tutorial is aimed at people with limited knowledge of coding, cloud computing, but interested in getting their first program running on the cloud.
-It is based on *serverless* computing and all steps are done on IBM Cloud (you need to register first).
+This tutorial is aimed at people with limited knowledge of coding and cloud computing, but interested in getting their first program up and running on the cloud.
+It is based on *serverless* computing and all steps are done on [IBM Cloud](https://cloud.ibm.com/) (you need to [register](https://cloud.ibm.com/registration) first) using *IBM Cloud Functions*, which is based on the Open Source programming service [OpenWhisk](https://github.com/apache/openwhisk).

 ## Hello World
-In this step we want to get on the IBM Cloud and start a simple program (also called function in serverless computing and action in Openwhisk):
+In this step we want to get on the IBM Cloud and start a simple program (also called function in serverless computing and action in Openwhisk).
+The way actions work is quite simple: the take some input parameters, process them and return something, e.g. an object.

+In our case the Node.js function takes a string (a name) and returns a "Hello <name>" message.

 - go to *[IBM Cloud Functions](https://cloud.ibm.com/functions/)*
 - click on *[Actions](https://cloud.ibm.com/functions/actions)*
 - click on the blue *[Create](https://cloud.ibm.com/functions/create/action)* button